Referendum & referendum

 • in person during the registration week on the 6th floor of the town hall - room 6102

-All Austrian citizens who have the right to vote for the National Council on the last day of the respective registration period and are registered in the electoral register of a municipality on the cut-off date of 24 February 2025.
+All Austrian citizens who have the right to vote for the National Council on the last day of the respective registration period and are registered in the electoral register of a municipality on the respective deadline .

-Persons who have already submitted a valid declaration of support for a current referendum can no longer participate in the respective registration procedure, as their declaration of support already counts towards the result of the referendum.
+Persons who have already submitted a valid declaration of support for a current petition for a referendum can no longer participate in the respective registration procedure, as their declaration of support already counts towards the result of the petition for a referendum.

 Don't forget your official photo ID!